Women's Land Army: Second World War

 As the prospect of war became increasingly likely, the government wanted to increase the amount of food grown within Britain.
-In April 1939, peacetime conscription was introduced for the first ever in British history, which led to shortages of workers on the farms.
+In April 1939, peacetime conscription was introduced for the first time in British history, which led to shortages of workers on the farms.
 To grow more food, more help was needed on the farms and so the government restarted the Women's Land Army in July 1939.
 Though under the Ministry of Agriculture and Fisheries, it was given an honorary head – Lady Denman.
 At first it asked for volunteers.
 This was supplemented by conscription, so that by 1944 it had over 80,000 members.

 Inez Jenkins, who had served as Lady Deman's assistant director during the establishment of the WLA served as Chief Administrative Officer until 1948.
 The last Chief of the WLA was Amy Curtis.
 The WLA lasted until its official disbandment on 30 November 1950.

 The majority of the Land Girls already lived in the countryside, but more than a third came from London and the industrial cities of the north of England.
 A separate branch was set up in 1942 for forestry industry work, officially known as the Women's Timber Corps and with its members colloquially known as "Lumber Jills" – this was disbanded in 1946.

 In 1943, during the Second World War, Amelia King was refused work because she was black.
 The decision was overturned after being raised in the House of Commons by her MP, Walter Edwards.